VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/step3-terraform/Readme.md

 - `zip -r lambda.zip` : It creates a zip file named `lambda.zip`
 - `./ml-api/*` : It specify the path of the files and folders inside the `ml-api` directory.
 The `*` glob pattern is used to include all files and folders inside the `lambda` directory.
 - `-j`: With this option, `zip` will store only the relative paths of the files, effectively flattening the folder structure inside the zip archive.

+Remember to repeat this step every time you change anything in your Lambda Functions.

 ## Step 3: Terraform deploy